-Avocado fries coated with Panko bread crumbs and baked until golden and crisp.
-Served with campfire sauce, they make a delicious appetizer everyone won’t be able to get enough of!
+Avocado fries coated with Panko bread crumbs and baked to golden perfection.
+Creamy, buttery and crunchy, they’re a delicious appetizer you won’t be able to get enough of!

-I love avocados and religiously enjoy the fruit in various forms, from ice creams, milkshakes to salsas, but these avocado fries have me hooked line and sinker.
-I just can’t get enough of how every bite of the mock fries is a delightful combo of crunchy and creamy.
+I love avocados and regularly enjoy the fruit in various forms, from egg cups, dips to salsas.
+These avocado fries, however, are my current addiction.
+I just can’t get enough of how every bite of the mock fries is a delightful combo of buttery, creamy, and crispy!

 - 2 large avocados, ripe but very firm